 Fast and Lock-Free Concurrent Priority Queues for Multi-Thread Systems

 We present an efficient and practical lock-free implementation of a concurrent priority queue that is suitable for both fully concurrent (large multi-processor) systems as well as pre-emptive (multi-process) systems.
 Many algorithms for concurrent priority queues are based on mutual exclusion.
-However, mutual exclusion causes blocking which has several drawbacks and degrades the overall performance of the system.
-Non-blocking algorithms avoid blocking, and several implementations have been proposed.
+However, mutual exclusion causes blocking which has several drawbacks and degrades the system's overall performance.
+Non-blocking algorithms avoid blocking, and are either lock-free or wait-free.
 Previously known non-blocking algorithms of priority queues did not perform well in practice because of their complexity, and they are often based on non-available atomic synchronization primitives.
-Our algorithm is based on the randomized sequential list structure called Skiplist, and a real-time extension of our algorithm is also described.
-In our performance evaluation we compare our algorithm with a well-representable set of earlier known implementations of priority queues.
-The experimental results clearly show that our lock-free implementation outperforms the other lock-based implementations in practical scenarios for 3 threads and more, both on fully concurrent as well as on pre-emptive systems.
+Our algorithm is based on the randomized sequential list structure called Skip-list, and a real-time extension of our algorithm is also described.
+In our performance evaluation we compare our algorithm with some of the most efficient implementations of priority queues known.
+The experimental results clearly show that our lock-free implementation outperforms the other lock-based implementations in all cases for 3 threads and more, both on fully concurrent as well as on pre-emptive systems.